chelseadoeleman/project-1-1819/README.md

 ## How to install

-Before installing make sure you have installed the latest version of node.js.
+Before installing make sure you have installed the latest version of npm.
 Choose or make a new directory.
 Load the template into your directory.